tplatt92/tplatt92/README.md

 Day 5: Started a solo project of a restaurant ordering app following a figma design.
 I rendered the HTML into the browser using JavaScript and created a function which adds a food item to an order which is rendered below.
 Started to implement a remove function but struggled with this.

 Day 6: Finished implementing the remove item function and allowed for the tracking of the total price of the order.
 Also styled the app to the figma specifications.
+Added payment modal to appear when complete order button is pressed and used a form input fields to display input information.